 The Mock Trial competitions are divided into regional competitions with a culminating state competition at both the middle and high school levels.
 A total of twelve teams advance from regional competitions to participate in their respective state competitions using the same case.
-A middle school state competition takes place if 20 or more teams participate in the regional competitions.
+For high school, the state champion represents South Carolina in the National High School Mock Trial competition using a new national case.